 When shopping for a bamboo floor cleaner, keep the following four factors in mind:

-- pH balanced: As suggested, use a pH neutral cleanser.
+pH balanced: As suggested, use a pH-neutral cleaner.
 This will keep your floors from streaking.
 Acids readily stain hardwood, and because bamboo is considered one, it is preferable to avoid them.

-- Bamboo-specific: If possible, seek for a specialised bamboo floor cleaner.
+Bamboo-specific: If possible, seek a specialized bamboo floor cleaner.
 In an ideal world, this would not be an issue.
-In practise, though, they might be difficult to locate or prohibitively costly to purchase.
-So don’t be concerned if you can’t locate one; it’s a nice to have but not a must.
+In practice, though, they might be difficult to locate or prohibitively costly to purchase.
+So don’t be concerned if you can’t locate one; it’s nice to have but not a needs to.

-- Examine your alternatives for a non-toxic cleaning.
-Always follow the manufacturer’s directions when using pre-mixed solutions.
+Examine your alternatives for non-toxic cleaning.
+Always follow the manufacturer’s directions when needing pre-mixed solutions.

 The disadvantages of homemade treatments are that they are not specific for bamboo and that there is a possibility of improper mixing.
 You will need to devote some time to planning.
-Furthermore, you will most likely not have the nice odour of scented cleansers.
+Furthermore, well most likely not have the nice odor of scented cleaners.

 A spray bottle is required for each technique.
-By sprinkling cleanser on bamboo, you may limit its exposure to water.
+By sprinkling cleaner on bamboo, you may limit its exposure to water.